Xyrem (sodium oxybate)

 Xyrem® (sodium oxybate) is a depressant (sedative) of the central nervous system (CNS).
 It treats daytime sleepiness and cataplexy in people with narcolepsy.
 Xyrem is approved to be prescribed to people ages 7 and older.1

 How does Xyrem work?

-Xyrem is a central nervous system depressant (sedative).
-It works especially well to control severe cataplexy.
+Xyrem is a CNS depressant.
+Its active ingredient is sodium oxybate.
+Xyrem works especially well to control severe cataplexy.
 Some improvements may be seen in the first few days.
-However, it can take up to 3 months or longer before it fully helps with symptoms.2
+However, it can take 3 months or longer before it fully helps with symptoms.1,2

 What are the possible side effects of Xyrem?

 Xyrem has many possible side effects.
 The most common side effects are:2-4

 - Swelling of the arms, hands, feet, ankles, or lower legs

 Serious side effects should be reported to a doctor right away and include:2-4

 - Agitation, anxiety, depression, paranoia, aggression

 - Weak or shallow breathing, breathing that stops